Car Insurance Rate Increases with a Speeding Ticket in 2026

 Speeding tickets stay on your driving record for around three years.
-How a ticket will affect your insurance rates depends on a few factors.
-Rates vary based on your driving record, how fast you were going and which company insures your car.
+How a ticket affects your insurance rates depends on a few factors.
+These include your driving record, how fast you were going and which company insures your car.

 Find Cheap Auto Insurance Quotes after a Speeding Ticket

-A speeding ticket will raise your car insurance rates in almost every situation.
+A speeding ticket almost always raises your car insurance rates.
 How much your rate goes up depends on your insurance company, where you live and your driving history.

 Find Cheap Auto Insurance Quotes after a Speeding Ticket

 State Farm raises rates the least among major auto insurance companies for a first speeding ticket.
-It increases full coverage rates by around 11%, or about $11 per month.
+Full coverage rates from State Farm go up by around 9%, or about $18 per month.

 Cheap car insurance with speeding tickets